kadiks/social_media_post_builder/README.md

 - [ ] gsheets-utils to load and update gsheets data
 - [ ] Have a colored background option instead of an image
 - [ ] Have an option to add a layer on top of image to increase readability of text
+- [ ] Make the referential material appear along in the credits
 - [x] Change color text
+- [ ] Fix the credits to always appear even if the Instagram account does not exist
 - [ ] Change color shadow
 - [ ] ~~Add stroke around text~~
 - [ ] Have an option to center vertically or horizontally any object
 - [ ] Option to create GIF (check before if it works on FB, otherwise, create a video)
+- [ ] Handle several languages
+  - Have a language switch (visible but needs to be integrated)
+  - Integrate several quoteX and Y according to the language (then do the loading)
 - [ ] Options to have templates (check the Pinterest "well designed social media posts" wall and others for ideas)
 - [x] Add a "select" button to load image from the carousel only after I hit select (this slow down the app especially when I look at a lot of pictures)
 - [x] When using the button select, add those images to a list of "saved" image that I can review and reuse OR (easier) add a link to open the image on Unsplash and I save it to the Kyeda collection